 - Highlight important points.
 Use bolded or underlined font on important information.

 - Use readable fonts.
 Use commonly-used fonts such as Verdana, Arial, or Times Roman.
-Your font size must be at least 12px or larger (use 16px or above if you have older audience).
+Your font size must be at least 12px or larger (use 16px or above if you have an older audience).

-Also build engagement by…
+Also, build engagement by…

 Making your content easy to share on social media with a visible social sharing button.